 Wildlife Section staff recognizes that hunting deer over bait has taken place in the Coastal Plain for a number of years.
 However, staff also understands that this situation exists only as a result of the history of deer hunting in that region, the fact that there has been a relatively recent change from dog hunting to still hunting, and the fact that the baiting issue has never been addressed in state law.
 Now, baiting is the norm rather than the exception in the Coastal Plain yet state law does not prescribe the practice in that region.

-Finally, although some hunters and legislators believe that baiting increases hunter success and deer harvest rates, data collected in South Carolina over the last 8 years indicate just the opposite.
-In the Piedmont where baiting is prohibited, hunters kill more deer per unit area and spend less time doing it than in the Coastal Plain where baiting is the norm.
-The most significant concern of SCDNR Wildlife Section staff is the likelihood that decreased hunter efficiency and deer harvest rates would occur over time if the prohibition on baiting were eliminated in the Piedmont.
+Finally, although some believe that baiting increases hunter success and deer harvest rates, data collected in South Carolina over an 8 year period indicate just the opposite.
+In the Piedmont where baiting was historically prohibited, hunters killed more deer per unit area and spend less time doing it than in the Coastal Plain where baiting has been the norm.
+The most significant concern of SCDNR Wildlife Section staff is the likelihood that decreased hunter efficiency and deer harvest rates will occur over time now that the prohibition on baiting has been eliminated in the Piedmont.

-In the end, Piedmont hunters who believe that baiting should be allowed must answer one question.
-What is broken about deer hunting/management in the Piedmont that can be fixed with bait?
+In the end, Piedmont hunters who support the change in the baiting law must answer one question.
+What was broken about deer hunting and management in the Piedmont that will be fixed with bait?

 - See Ruth (1990).

 - See Kammermeyer and Thackston (1995), Ruth (1990), Simmons and Ruth (1990).